Makeshift Weapons (Everyone Needs One Sooner or Later)

 Things That Can Be Used As Weapons

 Bee Hive: If you are wearing a bee suit and the other guy isn't, it's a good thing.
 Also keep in mind that if you're fast enough the bees won't react within the first few seconds; so throw it at you enemy immediately.

 Broom: This common makeshift weapon is most effective if you thrust the sweeping end towards the eyes.
-If you can dip the head into something like Clorox, you can also blind and burn your attackers face.
+If you can dip the head into something like Clorox, you can also blind and burn your attacker's face.

 Bedpan: Most are steel and will leave a psychological impression as well as a physical one, especially if there's something in them.

 Shirt: An extra shirt laying around can be wrapped around your arm to defend against a knife attack or used to protect your knuckles as you hit someone.
 I wouldn’t recommend using the only shirt off your back as a weapon though.